etorreborre/etorreborre/README.md

  - [specs2][specs2] a BDD library for Scala
  - [registry][registry] a dependency injection library for Haskell (or a typeclass alternative depending on how you see it)
+ - [potions][potions] a command-line arguments parsing library for Unison

 ---